merenlab/merenlab.org/tutorials/vibrio-jasicida-pangenome/index.md

 ### Taking a quick look at genome stats

-Since we have our contigs databases ready, let's take a look at their simple features using the program {% include PROGRAM name="anvi-display-contigs-stats" %}:
+If you are here, it means you have your contigs-db files ready and you are ready to jump into the pangenomics.
+But first, let's take a look at the simple features of these genomes we have using the program {% include PROGRAM name="anvi-display-contigs-stats" %}:

 ```
 anvi-display-contigs-stats *db